 - Lack of efficacy – Tasks are rushed, or mistakes occur when completing routine tasks.

 The risk of burnout is higher among those that provide clinical care.
 Specific roles can also impact the likelihood that a team member will experience burnout.
 Primary care providers often experience higher levels of burnout because of the volume of patients they see in a workday and the amount of documentation required to perform the role.
 As hours increase and conflicts occur with personal responsibilities, the risk of burnout also rises.
 However, a supervisor with good leadership skills can reduce the risk of burnout by helping employees manage expectations, adjust to changing job duties and prioritize self-care.

 In 2022, over 200,000 healthcare workers quit their job.

 We’ve yet to see any signals that practices will return to pre-pandemic operations, which were already stressful because of long-term physician shortages and increasing bureaucracy.
-One way practices are combating burnout is by implementing tools that facilitate that reduce bureaucracy and increase transparency.
+One way practices combat burnout is by implementing tools that reduce bureaucracy and increase transparency.

-eConsults reduce the time required to create a referral and ensures the patient receives specialty care advice.
+eConsults reduce the time required to create a referral and ensure the patient receives specialty care advice.
 AristaMD offers Referral Nurse Navigators that determine when an eConsult is appropriate and create digital consultations on behalf of the physician — saving the provider and the patient time. eConsults allows practices to maintain their patient network in-house by providing a faster and more effective way of bringing specialty care.
 The use of digital consultations are also lessening the workload on specialists dramatically.
-We are able to provide the same high-quality specialty care at a faster rate and patients are benefiting from the use of eConsults by receiving care that can potentially reduce future visits to their PCP, specialists, or emergency room by having care that can report early warning signs or health concerns.
+We can offer the same high-quality specialty care faster, and patients benefit from eConsults by receiving care that can potentially reduce future visits to their PCP, specialists, or emergency room by having care that can report early warning signs or health concerns.